potatoeggy/eifueo/docs/eng3uz.md

 	- Iamb: Two syllables, in which the first is unstressed while the second is stressed.
 		- e.g., *To be, or not to be, that is the question.*
 	- Spondee: Two syllables, both of which are stressed.
-		- e.g., *"Rage, rage against the dying of the light"* (Dylan Thomas)
+		- e.g., *"Rage, rage against the dying of the light."* ("Do not go gentle into that good night", Dylan Thomas)
 	- Trochee: Two syllables, in which the first is stressed while the second is unstressed.
-		- e.g., *Double, double, toil and trouble* (William Shakespeare)
+		- e.g., *Double, double, toil and trouble* (*Macbeth*, William Shakespeare)

 ### Organisation and Pace

  - Blank verse: An non-rhyming verse with a regular rhythmic structure, most commonly iambic pentameter (10 syllables/line, unstressed-to-stressed pattern)
-	- e.g., *But, woe is me, you are so sick of late, / So far from cheer and from your former state* (William Shakespeare)
+	- e.g., *But, woe is me, you are so sick of late, / So far from cheer and from your former state.* (*Hamlet*, William Shakespeare)
  - Enjambment: A single thought in a line of poetry using two lines.
 	- e.g., *If I were a potato / The world would be a tomato.*
  - Caesura: A pause, represented by two vertical lines ("||"), most commonly found in the middle of a line.
 Masculine caesurae follow stressed syllables while feminine caesurae follow ununstressed ones.
 They are also distinguished by their location in the line: Caesurae near the beginning, middle, or end of a line are referred to as initial, medial, and terminal caesurae, respectively.